+This is one the most confusing Education Loan terms.
 Unpaid interest that has been added to the principal balance of the education student loan is known as the capitalized interest.
 The interest starts accumulating during the grace period will be capitalized when the period ends and added to the principal balance of the loan.

 In certain cases, someone with excellent credit history will be asked by the banks to sign a form agreeing to repay the education loans if the student concerned is not in a situation to pay it back.
 This person is called as a co-signer for a student loan.

 A student loan can be postponed using forbearance, but the interest will most likely be accruing during this time.
 Using forbearance, you can temporarily stop paying your student loan for a certain period of time.
 Students need to find out if they qualify for a deferment or forbearance.